-Q: Where is your program located?
+Where is your program located?

-A Our Treatment Clinic is located in West Los Angeles, in the neighborhood of Mar Vista.
+Our Treatment Clinic is located in West Los Angeles, in the neighborhood of Mar Vista.
 It is a beautiful and serene setting surrounded by coffee houses, cafes, markets, and a farmer’s market on Sunday mornings.
 We are also only a few miles from Beverly Hills, Culver City and the beaches.
 We are adjacent to Santa Monica and we provide our clients free transportation when arriving from LAX (Los Angeles International Airport).

-Q: How long is your program?
+How long is your program?

-Q: How does PCH Treatment Center differ from a “Residential Treatment Facility?”
+How does PCH Treatment Center differ from a “Residential Treatment Facility?”

-immersive clinical program staffed by licensed and board certified psychologists and physicians.
-While our clinic is licensed by the state of California, our set-up differs from a “Residential Treatment Center.”
+PCH Treatment Center offers a new paradigm in intensive psychological treatment, where clients are involved in our immersive clinical program staffed by licensed and board certified psychologists and physicians.
+While our clinic is licensed by the state of California, our setup differs from a “Residential Treatment Center.”
 Clients are given many different housing options.
-We offer residences close to the clinic in which residence staff are available 24 hours per day.
-Residence staff are able to contact professional clinical staff 24 hours per day.
-While we clinically recommend that residents participate in the therapeutic milieu, they are not restricted to the premises.
-Furthermore, medication is self-managed, guests are free to visit, and residents are free to explore the rich cultural and recreational activities offered in Southern California.
+Many of our clients choose our Treatment with Supportive Housing, where they live in residences close to the clinic in which residence staff are available 24 hours per day.
+In this option, residence staff are able to contact professional clinical staff 24 hours per day.
+While we clinically recommend that clients participate in ongoing therapy opportunities outside of their regularly-scheduled treatment, they are not restricted to the premises.
+Furthermore, medication is self-managed, guests are free to visit, and clients are free to explore the rich cultural and recreational activities offered in Southern California.

 In contrast, most State Licensed “Residential Treatment Centers” offer therapy on site in addition to “Care and Supervision”, in which schedules are monitored, visitors are limited, medication is managed, and clients are generally restricted to the premises with extremely limited pass privileges (if any).
 As therapy is usually offered on site, there are few opportunities to leave the premises.

 The rationale for our model of treatment is that it more closely replicates the “real world” to which clients will be returning following treatment.
 We also trust that most needing intensive psychotherapy can manage their self-care as well as maintain their own safety, and do not need the restrictions that a psychiatric hospital or “Residential Treatment Center” demand.